kelu124/un0rick/un0rick/128msps.md

 Playing with the trigger, it's possible to [interleave two signals](https://github.com/kelu124/echomods/blob/master/matty/20180814a/20180814a-Server.ipynb) and artificially double to acquisition speed, yielding clean images.

+The version used for this is the [GPIO](http://un0rick.cc/un0rick/rpi-setup) firmware, but it is natively integrated in the usb version.

 # Setup

 The usual fixed target.
 But [code](https://github.com/kelu124/echomods/blob/master/matty/20180814a/20180814a-Server.ipynb) has changed.